 The earliest transaction is dated 1 Mar.
 1790, when Michael Myers purchased a lot in Woods Town from the original grantee of the entire area, Col. Joseph Wood.
 Woods Town is now known as Woodboro, a village several miles north of Frederick, and just east of Creagerstown.
 The price for this lot was six pounds, plus an annual rent of 7 shillings 6 pence to be paid Col. Wood “forever.”
 It seems that it was a common practice to charge a purchase price plus an annual rent for a town lot.

 The next transaction is the only one so far discovered in which Michael Myers sold any land.
 After only a year, in 5 Oct.
 1791, Michael “flipped” his lot in Woods Town, selling it for 18 pounds and change (plus the same rent to Col. Wood).
 Presumably, he built a house or made other improvements to treble its value.
-The buyer’s name – get this – was Philip Henry Myers!
-I now believe, but have not yet proved, that this was Michael’s brother Henry.
+The buyer’s name was Philip Henry Myers.
+Most likely, this was Michael’s brother Henry.
 Perhaps their brother Philip helped with the financing, and the record actually meant Philip and Henry Myers.

 There is an interesting detail in this 1791 transaction, one that is not included in the few other documents I have studied so far.
 Here, Michael Myers’ occupation is given, as “Blacksmitti” [sic].
 This will assume some importance in connecting him with the next documents, even though his occupation is not stated in them.